 Volunteers are ordinary people who perform extraordinary work.
 It doesn’t take a great deal of time or sacrifice to make a difference in the life of another person.
 All it takes is the desire to reach out to others and a willingness to learn.

 At Women Helping Women, we recognize the importance of volunteers.
 Many of our key services depend upon dedicated volunteers.
 That’s why we provide thorough training, continuous educational opportunities and support to volunteers so that they feel confident in their work.

 All volunteers must complete a mandatory 40-hour training before beginning their volunteer experience with Women Helping Women.
-Our spring 2014 training is already full, but feel free to send in an application for our fall 2014 training.

 Women Helping Women offers various volunteer opportunities:

 Volunteers who wish to respond to calls and provide hospital accompaniment to rape survivors during the evenings, weekends, or holidays.

 Accompany survivors of domestic violence as they proceed through the court system.
 Volunteers are most often utilized to assist with arraignment court, which occurs Monday through Saturday and runs 8:45 am to approximately Noon.

 Volunteers who wish to answer calls and provide crisis intervention on our 24-Hour Crisis Line may do so anytime Monday through Friday between the hours of 7 am and 5 pm.
 This volunteer opportunity is available at the Hamilton County office only.